ronaldoussoren/pyobjc/docs/apinotes/DiscRecording.rst

-   Changing the API to allow arbitrary python objects here is not possible as the function ``DRGetRefCon`` doesn't return the callback info, and hence PyObjC cannot know how to bridge the result of that function back to python unless we treat is as an arbirary 'handle'.
+   Changing the API to allow arbitrary python objects here is not possible as the function ``DRGetRefCon`` doesn't return the callback info, and hence PyObjC cannot know how to bridge the result of that function back to python unless we treat is as an arbitrary 'handle'.